Latest update: 10 February, 2026

 What is AI governance?

-AI governance is about the rules and guidelines that organizations use to ensure that artificial intelligence (AI) is used in a safe, fair and responsible manner.
+AI governance is the set of rules and guidelines that is available to organizations to ensure that artificial intelligence (AI) is used in a safe, fair and responsible manner.
 This means that AI systems are designed and used in such a way that they do no harm, are fair to everyone, and respect our privacy and other important values.
-AI governance helps companies ensure that AI works well and takes into account the interests of people and society.
+AI governance is designed to help companies ensure that AI works well and takes into account the interests of people and society as a whole.

 Why is AI governance necessary?